cstielper/gulp-wp-theme-workflow/README.md

 3. Javascript formatting with prettier, transpiling with Babel, minification
 4. JS linting with ES Lint.
 Currently, only using recommened rules and console warning.

-**Prettier extension in VS Code should be disabled while working on project.**
+**IMPORTANT: Prettier extension in VS Code should be disabled while working on project!!!**

 There is a task to optimize images (gulp imgs) using imageOptim, but it is hit or miss as to whether it works or not.
 Optimizing manually will probably yield better results.